Woman accused of using bear spray to abduct Ottawa newborn on Mother's Day

 Police believe the accused may have engaged with other new mothers through social media and the investigation remains active.

-Anyone with information is asked to contact the Ottawa police sexual assault and child abuse unit or Crime Stoppers.
+Anyone with information regarding this abduction is asked to call the Ottawa police sexual assault child abuse unit at 613-236-1222, ext.
+5944.